Matt Rife

 Matthew Steven Rife (born September 10, 1995) is an American comedian and actor.
-He is best known for his self-produced comedy specials Only Fans (2021), Matthew Steven Rife (2023), and Walking Red Flag (2023), his 2023 Netflix specials Natural Selection and Lucid, and his previous recurring role on the sketch improv comedy and rap show Wild 'n Out.
+He is known for his self-produced comedy specials Only Fans (2021), Matthew Steven Rife (2023), and Walking Red Flag (2023); his 2023 Netflix specials Natural Selection and Lucid; his Christmas special Unwrapped; and his recurring role on the sketch improv comedy and rap show Wild 'n Out.

 Early life

 Matt Rife was born in Columbus, Ohio, and raised in the village of North Lewisburg, Ohio.
 He also lived in New Albany and Mount Vernon.
-Rife first took an interest in comedy at 14 years old, when a teacher said that there would be a talent show at his high school.
-After a friend encouraged him, he did the show—and started performing professionally a year later at 15.
+Rife first took an interest in comedy at 14 years old, when a teacher mentioned a talent show at his high school.
+After encouragement from a friend, he performed in the show.
+The next year, he began performing professionally.
 He has four siblings: three older stepsisters and one younger half-sister.

 Career

-In 2015 he began as a cast member on Wild 'n Out and in 2017, Matt Rife was a host on the short-lived reboot of TRL and appeared on MTV's The Challenge: Champs vs. Stars.
-In 2018 he played a role in the B-movie slasher film Black Pumpkin.
+In 2015, Rife began working as a cast member on Wild 'n Out and in 2017, he was a host on the short-lived reboot of TRL and appeared on MTV's The Challenge: Champs vs. Stars.
+In 2018, he played a role in the B-movie slasher film Black Pumpkin.
 Rife is also a paranormal investigator featured on the YouTube channel "Overnight".
-He was further featured on the television series Bring the Funny in 2019, where he advanced to the Semi-final Showcase but was eliminated in week 8, and the Netflix special Natural Selection.
+He was further featured on the television series Bring the Funny in 2019, where he advanced to the semi-final showcase but was eliminated in week 8, and the Netflix special Natural Selection.